Everyone can and should benefit from breathing training.

 WHAT'S IN IT FOR YOU?

 Airofit improves your Vital Lung Capacity, which is the actual amount of air you can get in and out of your lungs.
 Stretching your diaphragm and intercostal muscles allows you to decrease the residual volume and increase the amount of usable air.
-This, of course, is interesting for athletes, as well as patients with lung diseases and asthma.
+This, of course, is interesting for athletes, as well as patients with asthma or COPD.

 WE'RE BASED ON SCIENCE